Metalnem/mijailovic.net/_drafts/books-2017-q4.md

 **[KL: A History of the Nazi Concentration Camps](https://www.amazon.com/dp/B00NS3NBWU/)**

+This book is the first comprehensive history of the Nazi KL system, covering everything between the founding of Dachau in 1933 and the final liberation of camps in 1945.
+Early camps were only slightly worse than the ordinary prisons; public executions didn't happen before 1938, and even then they required the official death sentence from the judge.
+Only after the war had begun situation started to deteriorate dramatically for the prisoners.
+Today, death camps are often equated with Auschwitz, but millions of Jews were killed in the Operation Reinhard death camps before Auschwitz became the center of the Holocaust.
+If you are a casual reader, this book might be too long and too detailed for you, but if you want to understand the KL system as a whole, look no further.

 **[Serious Cryptography: A Practical Introduction to Modern Encryption](https://www.nostarch.com/seriouscrypto)**

 Jean-Philippe Aumasson’s book on modern cryptography may